carpenike/k8s-gitops/README.md

 ## GPG Configuration & GPT-Crypt setup

 Looking to use this to encrypt the vault unlock key -- allows storage of everything needed by Ansible for deployment in the repository.
+Works quite well

 - Generate GPG Keys: https://www.thesecuritybuddy.com/pgp-and-gpg/how-to-generate-gpg-key
 - Backup GPG Keys: https://tunjos.co/blog/backup-your-gpg-key/